 - Prepare the Spicy Peanut Sauce first.
 This can be made up to a few days in advance.
 Blend all peanut sauce ingredients in a blender or food processor until smooth.
 Set aside if using right away, or refrigerate (or freeze) if making it in advance.

 - Bring a large pot of lightly salted water to a boil.
-Add rice vermicelli to water and cook for 3 - 4 minutes, stirring after 2 minutes to break up noodles.
+Add rice noodles to water and let stand for 8 - 10 minutes (or follow package directions, depending on the type of noodles you're using), stirring after 2 minutes to break up noodles.
 Remove from heat, drain and rinse thoroughly with cold water.
 Set aside.

 Kitchen tools I used to make this Super Crunchy Thai Noodle Salad